y-x-c/github-timeline/README.md

 ## Introduction
 - Naive Github timeline
-- Just ugly and rough preview
+- Just a ugly and rough preview

 ## To do list